Beyond Good & Evil (video game): Awards and legacy

+Legacy

 Sequel or prequel

 Ancel stated his desire to produce a sequel to the game.
 Ubisoft announced at the Ubidays 2008 opening conference that there would be a second game.
 A sequel, tentatively titled Beyond Good and Evil 2, is currently in development, although the project was temporarily halted to focus on Rayman Origins.
 Michel Ancel has hinted that Jade would have a new look for the game.
 In early 2016, Destructoid published a rumor that the game was being funded by Nintendo as an exclusive to their upcoming console codenamed "NX" (later officially unveiled as the Nintendo Switch).
 On September 27, 2016, Michel Ancel posted an image to Instagram with the caption "Somewhere in system 4 ... - Thanks #ubisoft for making this possible !".
 On October 4, Ancel stated that Beyond Good and Evil 2 was in pre-production.
 Ubisoft confirmed Ancel's claim on October 6, 2016.
 Ubisoft showed the first new trailer for Beyond Good and Evil 2 during their E3 2017 conference and was announced as a prequel to the first game.
 During E3 2017, Ancel confirmed that the 2008 and 2009 trailers were from initial work as a narrative sequel to Beyond Good & Evil, but during development they opted to change direction and make it a prequel, and thus the work previously shown was from an effectively different game.
 There had been rumors that it would have been released as a timed exclusive for the Nintendo Switch in the prior year, but Ancel confirmed this was not the case.
 The "Space Monkey Program" lists the game for Microsoft Windows, PlayStation 4 and Xbox One, however Michel Ancel stated that the platforms have not been announced yet, and that the listing was due to a bug.
 Ancel later told Kotaku that the game is designed to run on many platforms.